What is a Manifold?

 For each index \(i \in \{1, \ldots, n+1\}\), the chart domain consists of those

-lines whose \(i\)-th coordinate is nonzero — equivalently, lines that meet the
+lines whose \(i\)-th coordinate is nonzero.
+Equivalently, it consists of the

 \[